Simon-Brandt/ShellArgparser/CONTRIBUTING.md

 ### 2.1.
 Adding functionality

 If you want to add features to the Argparser, write the respective function(s) directly into the main script.
-By design decision, the Argparser consists of exactly [one file](argparser).
+By design decision, the Argparser consists of exactly one file, [`argparser`](argparser).
 This overcomes the general impossibility to find accompanying files (like libraries) from within the script, when its location is arbitrary.
 Even more importantly, the Argparser can be sourced or executed, leading to different call trees that make it impossible to decide for sure where the components reside.

 Novel features require dedicated [tests](tests), [error message translations](docs/reference/translations/translations.md), and/or [tutorial](docs/tutorial/introduction.md) and [reference](docs/reference/introduction.md) sections.
 You aren't required to write them, but asked to at least provide enough information for others to document the features.